araobp/pic-mcu/README.md

 ## Motion sensor with PIC16F18326 for my bicycle

-I develop a small 9-axis sensor unit with [PIC16F18326](http://ww1.microchip.com/downloads/en/DeviceDoc/40001839B.pdf) and [MPU9250](https://www.invensense.com/products/motion-tracking/9-axis/mpu-9250/).
+I will develop a small 9-axis sensor unit with [PIC16F18326](http://ww1.microchip.com/downloads/en/DeviceDoc/40001839B.pdf) and [MPU9250](https://www.invensense.com/products/motion-tracking/9-axis/mpu-9250/).
 I will use this for experiments of mechanics (physics).

 ```
      5V